rootslab/abaco/Readme.md

 [![NPM](https://nodei.co/npm-dl/abaco.png)](https://nodei.co/npm/abaco/)

 > _Abaco_, an ultra fast number parser for Buffers.
+It parses a Buffer, or a portion of it, to get the Number value stored as (ASCII) String.

 > It is faster than __parseInt()__, __parseFloat()__ and __Number()__ constructor to convert a String
-> or a Buffer to a Number.
+> or a Buffer to an usable Number.

 ###Install